Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

 #### 14. Open Git Bash

-- clone the source code: `git clone -b aws-LiftAndShift https://github.com/devopshydclub/vprofile-project.git`
+- clone the source code [skip this step if you already cloned the repo in the beginning]: `git clone -b aws-LiftAndShift https://github.com/devopshydclub/vprofile-project.git`
 - swtich to aws-LiftAndShift: `git checkout aws-LiftAndShift -f`
-- cd into vprofile-project/src/main/resource and update the application.properties file: <br>
+- `vim vprofile-project/src/main/resource and update the application.properties` <br>
   instead of "db01" in the third line, make it: db01.vprofile.in<br>
   replace **db01** with `db01.vprofile.in`<br>
   replce **mc01** with `mc01.vprofile.in`<br>